Regulations Governing Establishment of Internal Control Systems by Public Companies

 The annual audit plan of a public company that has established an audit committee shall also include the management of audit committee meeting operations.

-Each annual audit plan of a company whose stock is already listed or traded over-the-counter at securities firms shall also include management of the operations of the remuneration committee.
+Each annual audit plan of a company whose stock is exchange-listed or traded over-the-counter shall also include management of the operations of the remuneration committee.

 A public company's annual audit plan, and any amendments thereto, shall be passed by the board of directors.